-This course teaches the basic techniques and aesthetics of black and white photography.
+This course teaches the basic techniques and aesthetics of digital photography.
 Class sessions are divided between lecture, field, and production experiences.
 Emphasis is on increasing camera and production skills as a form of artistic expression and to produce a deliverable product for commercial application.
 Students are required to supply their own digital camera.
-Contact the instructor for specifications. \$30 materials fee.
+Contact the instructor for specifications.
+(As announced)